GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

             // Assign the instance to the GameManager we just instantiated. instance = gameManager;

-            // Call the protected method OnInitialized.
+            // Call the protected method OnInitialized().
 This is empty in this abstract script,
             // but has some logic in AkashicGameManager, which inherits from GameManager. gameManager.OnInitialized();
         }

         /// <summary>
-        /// Adds a new message listener.
+        /// Adds a new Message Listener.
         /// </summary>
         public static void AddListener<TMessage>(Action<TMessage> listener) where TMessage : IMessage {